 You can always press Enter⏎ to continue

-Press start to complete your audit
+Press start to review your business

 14